 At the CFD Fairgrounds, you can tour the world's largest outdoor rodeo arena, an Indian Village with crafts and dance displays, a cowboy style children's play area and a myriad of shops, without even paying an admission fee.

 Each year, the CFD's tiny management staff corral 2,500 Wyomingite volunteers into sharing their ranch smarts and hospitality with visitors from all over the world.
 The townsfolk put on pancake breakfasts, chili cookoffs and train buff events.

-There are daily Gunslinger Shootouts in the town square, special performances of the local "Old Fashioned Melodrama" and all the Cowboys n' Indians play that any family could want.
+There are daily Gunslinger Shootouts in the town square and all the Cowboys n' Indians play that any family could want.

 Rodeo Appreciation for Colts

 Begin your visit with a free, hour-long Behind the Chutes tour, where local cowboys explain how the rodeo works, what type of events to expect, and how they are judged.
 Additionally, guests are taken behind the scenes to see the horses who will soon be competing to outrace a bull, or lasso a steer or keep bucking broncos in their place.